Blqtent/Raven-BPlusPlusPlus/ReadMe.md

 Open CMD In The Folder's Path & Type 'gradlew setupDecompWorkspace && gradlew idea' Open The Project In Intellij (Not Eclipse)

-FAQ
-[Q] gradle is not working/crashing/throwing errors [Ans] Well...
-Just Take The L And Do Not Try To Setup The Workspace Again Coz Doing It Requires Atleast One Working Brain Cell And Cope Harder.
+FAQ:
+[Q] Gradle is not working/crashing/throwing errors
+[A] Make an Issue on this github repo and provide a screenshot of the error.

 [Q] omG iS tHiS clIEnT a rAT?!?!?!111!!?!??!!
-[Ans] No I Would Never Do Such A Thing As Putting Rats In Minecraft utility mods (real btw not joking 100%)
+[A] No I Would Never Do Such A Thing As Putting Rats In Minecraft utility mods (real btw not joking 100%)